 You will also need a permit to enter Rocky Mountain National Park during the peak seasons in the summer and fall.

 The route began as a burro trail.
-It passes by some of Colorado’s best known and most easily accessible 14,000-foot peaks, including Mount Bierstadt and Mount Evans.
+It passes by some of Colorado’s best-known and most easily accessible 14,000-foot peaks, including Mount Bierstadt and Mount Evans.
 (Mount Evans has its own byway, but the road to the summit closes after Labor Day.)

-Nearby are two of Colorado’s best preserved Victorian logging and mining towns, Georgetown and Silver Plume.
+Nearby are two of Colorado’s best-preserved Victorian logging and mining towns, Georgetown and Silver Plume.

-You can drive up to top of Guanella Pass and back the same way or do a big loop.
+You can drive up to the top of Guanella Pass and back the same way or do a big loop.